Saturday, July 30, 2016

 Over the next few months, I worked my way back through their extensive catalog.
 As I dug deeper into their history, the vocals became less melodic and more abrasive.
 It was eerily similar to discovering the Goo Goo Dolls through Name and then back-reading all the way to this polished beginning.
 The Hold Steady's published work begins chronologically with the droning "Positive Jam," that kicks off their 2004 debut album, Almost Killed Me.
 Craig seems to begin shows a few beers deep.
 By the time they launch an encore, some lyrics become quite slurred, and it's safe to say that beer mixes well with The Hold Steady.
 For a band out of Brooklyn with strong midwestern roots, it's only fitting that Champion Brewing of Virginia made a commemorative "swiggable" beer called A Positive Jam.
 Just like my late discovery of the band, I was a few years off in realizing that this existed and originated in the town of Charlottesville, VA.

 Charlottesville happened to be on Ryan Adam's tour schedule this month at a quaint outdoor amphitheater at the edge of the downtown mall.
 There's an Omni Hotel at the other end which has become just outdated enough to be quite affordable.
 Between the two are numerous bars, restaurants and breweries.
 Included in that list is the birthplace of A Positive Jam.
 Quite naturally, a perfect day involving food, drink and live music was assembling itself.
-Megan and I just had to get to Virginia.
+We just had to get to Virginia.
 Having lived in Harrisonburg for while, I was quite familiar with the desolation and misery that is Route 29.
 While Route 11 has its own potato chips, Route 29 has only pain (see left).
 It's just about three hours of drive time from Greensboro to Charlottesville, and we made the amateur mistake of stopping for lunch in Danville.
 Somehow in my four years of traveling this corridor I had successfully avoided the angsty town that is Danville.
 Just to up the ante and make this a real game of Russian roulette, we really took our lives into our own hands by opting for a meal at Sheetz --that is, the gas station that's also its own fast food counter.

 Sheetz is kind of like JetBlue in that it's an excellent experience until one thing starts to go wrong.
 Then the whole operation just unravels.
 This time, someone stole our food from the counter and we had to wait another 15 minutes for our bag of grease.
 This setback was probably the Universe strongly hinting that the "Big Mozz" chicken sandwich I ordered was not the wisest of selections, especially for road food.
 Maintaining no association with the reputable mozzarella producer in Brooklyn it predates, this "sandwich" is actually a filet of fried chicken in a bun with marinara, provolone and several fried mozzarella sticks.
 It is to Sheetz what the bacon-wrapped deep-dish pizza was to Little Caesers.
 Curiously, the Big Mozz is the only menu item besides "pizza" that naturally contains the letter "z" (i.e., wingz, burgerz and cup o' fryz).
 This unforced spelling appealed to me on a grammatical level, and the deal was sealed.